AmroAbdrabo/orchestrationChili/README.md

 **Properties:**

+>  - **localAdapterMacAddr** : `string` - Local adapter's MAC address chosen to connect to the robot, empty string if using default adapter; only works on Linux and if the plugin is built with BlueZ
 >  - **autoConnect** :      `bool` - Whether to start connecting immediately as soon as **macAddr** is set and to reconnect if connection drops, default true
 >  - **macAddr** :          `string` - Robot MAC address in the form "XX:XX:XX:XX:XX:XX"
 >  - **connectionStatus** : `readonly CelluloBluetoothEnums.ConnectionStatus` - Current connection status to the robot